-Market risk (a)
+(a) Market risk

-Foreign exchange risk
+(i) Foreign exchange risk

 The Group is exposed to foreign exchange risk primarily with respect to the United States dollar.
 Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities which are denominated in a currency that is not the entity's functional currency.